Best Kubernetes Management Platforms 2025

 Scenario 2: Mid-Market (50–200 engineers, 10–30 clusters, multi-cloud)

-• Cost focus: Cast AI (if only need cost optimization) + separate management
+• Cost focus only: Cast AI + separate management

 Avoid: DIY solutions (operational burden too high), basic tools (lack enterprise features)